devoidoflight/Tuik-Grid-Scraper/README.md

 - **Automated map control** – launches a Chrome window, focuses the TÜİK map, and recenters/zooms to each target coordinate.
 - **Systematic sampling** – generates evenly spaced latitude/longitude pairs inside any selected province ("il") or for the whole country.
 - **In-browser data capture** – injects helper JavaScript to read the `grid_katmani` layer the site draws and extract the grid properties (ID, geometry, statistics, …).
 - **Crash-safe resume** – if the destination CSV already exists, previously scraped grid squares are skipped so you can resume long-running jobs.
+If the chrome crashes, or you close it the program will save the grids that are already captured without an issue.
+And believe me.
+Chrome will crash.
+Just re-run the program
 - **Optional visualisation** – plots the polygons and target points before scraping so you can sanity-check coverage.

 ---